 Darshit: We all try to idolize someone in our lives to better our directions, to steer toward perfection in our personal and professional life.
 For me, Alan Storm and Marius Strajeru are two such people who have helped me better my professional life.

 Cloudways: Cloudways provides 1-click Magento installation with impressive speed & great cloud infrastructures embedded within the platform.
-Do you prefer shared Magento hosting for stores or a cloud hosting environment like Cloudways offers?
+So which solution would you prefer, Magento on cloud platform like Cloudways or shared hosting?

 Darshit: I am a huge supporter of cloud hosting (though it costs a little more than shared hosting).